PostgreSQL vs DynamoDB: Use Cases and Trade-offs

 WHERE begins_with(SK, 'ORDER#');

-// PostgreSQL for complex queries
+// PostgreSQL for complex analytics

 const analytics = await postgres.query(`